hilton/hilton.github.com/presentations/index.md

 # Presentations

-<p>Peter Hilton has presented at a conferences, user groups and companies in several countries on a variety of software development topics.</p>
+<p>Peter Hilton has presented at conferences, user groups and companies in several countries on a variety of software development topics.</p>

 <p>Please get in touch if you would like Peter to speak at your event or company.</p>